rpede/MobileProgramming24/_working_with_data/weather1.md

 }
 ```

-Actually you do with just the following in `runApp`:
+Actually, you do with just the following in `runApp`:

 ```dart
 Provider<DataSource>(